schlotg/node-aws-deploy/README.md

 1. On restarts node-aws-deploy will check node and npm dependencies in the master project and the dependency list and remove or install them as needed

 You will likely want deploy set to false in your production deploy but have it set to true in staging and testing builds.

+'type' can now also be used to specify a set of command line params.
+If the 'commandArguments' field specified in the .app-config.json file is an object (example shown below), type is used as a selection field.
+As an example, if type is equal to 'development', the command line params will be: "--production --httpPort=80 --httpsPort=443".

+    "commandArguments": {
+        "development": "--production --httpPort=80 --httpsPort=443",
+        "production": "--production",
+        "debug": "--remoteDB --httpPort=80 --httpsPort=443"
+    },

+Sometimes for debugging you might need to manually launch the server with a different set of command arguments.
+To do this easily you can use the 'override' command line parameter.
+As an example you can SSH into your server, stop your application (sudo stop <app name>), and then restart it with the debug set of command arguments by typing: "sudo node _start.js override=debug".
+Make sure you do this from the node-aws-deploy directory.
+This will apply the debug command line parameters listed in the "commandArguments" above.

 On Mac, open a terminal and change directory to the folder containing your key pair your are using with the instance